xNaCly/blog/content/about/_index.md

-Hi, I'm Matteo, a 21 year old software engineer from Germany.
+Hi, I'm Matteo, a 22 year old software engineer from Germany.

-I am interested in programming, compilers, tech and hardware.
-In my free time I like to contribute to free and open source software, as well as writing my own quality of life improving projects.
+I am interested in compilers, tech and hardware.
+In my free time I like to contribute to free and open source software, as well as writing my own programming languages, benchmarking all over the place and writing stuff I forget to commit.

 {{<rawhtml>}}